makrai/notes/szabolcsi97-scope.md

   has a trace in AgrSP associated with silent each :
-* Similarly, the direct object in RefP can distribute over a subject that recon- structs into VP, because it has a trace in AgrOP, and AgrOP may have silent _each_ associated with it.
+* Similarly, the direct object in RefP can distribute over a subject that recon- structs into VP, because it has a trace in AgrOP, and AgrOP may have silent _each_ associated with it
 * In sum, the distributivity of
   * universals is due to a separate distributive operator (Dist) and, similarly,
   * definites and bare indefinites is due to a separate distributive operator (silent _each_)
   * Once the distributive key and the distributive operator are separated, they can move separately.
-This possibility is made crucial use of.
+This possibility is made crucial use of
     * _Every man_ and _(the) two men_ are allowed to move upward unboundedly to
       a higher RefP,
       but the corresponding distributive operators, being heads or adverbs, stay